 Column Headings #

-The Column Headings section allows users to control how column header text is displayed.
+The Column Headings section allows users to control how column header text is organized.
 This includes customization of column naming conventions and the application of Smart Stacking, a feature that determines how column headings are split or wrapped for improved readability.

 To configure Smart Stacking: